eashanhatti/peridot/README.md

 ### References and Inspiration

-A list of prior art that have influenced Peridot's design and implementation can be found [here](./REFERENCES.md).
+* [REFERENCES.md](./REFERENCES.md): A list of prior art that have influenced Peridot's design and implementation in major ways

 ### Information